25 years in business: it is all about the people!

 From Sunshine Polishing Intl in Whistler, Canada, to THE GONDOLA SHOP in Fruita, USA.

-So many humans made this business what it is now, and deserve to be acknowledged.
-There are also some people who were lost in the story but not forgotten.
+So many humans have made this business what it is today and deserve to be acknowledged.
+There are also people who were lost along the way, but never forgotten.

-I don't know where to begin, including all the people who made this incredible journey possible...
+I don’t know where to begin when it comes to including everyone who made this incredible journey possible…

 The partner with whom I started it all.
-We took his knowledge to another level and began working in an environment we both liked: the mountains in Canada, the US, and Europe.
-In 2006, we went our separate ways, but to this day, I still greatly respect him.
-Without our partnership, my life would be very different now.
+Together, we took his knowledge to another level and began working in an environment we both loved: the mountains of Canada, the U.S., and Europe.
+In 2006, we went our separate ways, but to this day I still greatly respect him.
+Without our partnership, my life would be very different.

 Thomas Kothmiller

-My inspirational Austrian partner since 2010, with whom I traveled all the way to Vietnam (what a contract!) and attended all the trade shows in Innsbruck.
-You are fantastic, and I can't wait to see you at the next Interalpin.
+My inspirational Austrian partner since 2010, with whom I traveled all the way to Vietnam (what a contract!) and attended countless trade shows in Innsbruck.
+You are fantastic, and I can’t wait to see you again at the next Interalpin.

-My dad and sister, who encouraged me through all the ups and downs, and always supported me.
-All my family, friends, clients, and employees have always been there for me!
+My dad and my sister, who encouraged me through all the ups and downs and always supported me.
+My entire family, friends, clients, and employees have been there for me every step of the way.

-Some have been a big part of my life and deserve some light.
+Some people have been a big part of my life and deserve a special light:

 Francis Lalonde – Loyal